VMBlakelock/saute-and-skewers-greekfood/README.md

 - It features the 3 core languages of web development HTML, CSS and Javascript, as well as Python and Flask.
 - The project uses a MongoDB database.
 - There is a clear brand to the site that draws users and entices further interaction.
-- Users who discover Sauté & Skewers, easily grasps it's concept - how it works and what it's output is.
+- Users who discover Sauté & Skewers, easily grasps its concept - how it works and what its output is.
 - Sauté & Skewers has the potential of not only being a content sharing site, it could potentially become a business site.
-  Adding a few addtional features and marketing the site well could mean Sauté & Skewers could generate revenues.
+  Adding a few additional features and marketing the site well could mean Sauté & Skewers could generate revenues.
-- During research there where other sites found that had the same 'recipe adding' concept, although the Greek aspect was minimal.
+- During research there were other sites found that had the same 'recipe adding' concept, although the Greek aspect was minimal.

 ### Scope